Install a wood burner and save £££'s

 Reviewed!
 Aga Little Wenlock Classic SE: review here

-Summary: Well built, traditional styling, has the Aga badge, but a small firebox may be a concern.
+Summary: Well built, traditional styling, has the Aga badge, but a small firebox may not suit some.
+Firebox size 6@26.

 Reviewed!
 Ekol Clarity 5: review here